Leyn-pl/ClickerGame-LE/README.md

 I edited Clicker Game by FFirtes

 For play, open "Index.html" file.
-You can use "Icon.ico" to make icon for tag
+You can use "Icon.ico" to make icon for shortcut

 __I will update code then i get stabile 6.0__